Colorado court blocks Trump from presidential primary ballot

 Trump's historic indictments for allegedly leading a criminal conspiracy to steal the 2020 election -- one at the federal level and another in Georgia -- have opened a frenzied legal debate over his eligibility for future office.

-The Colorado action is one of multiple 14th Amendment lawsuits against Trump proceeding across the country.
+The Colorado action is one of multiple 14th Amendment lawsuits against Trump proceeding nationwide.
 Minnesota's top court threw out a similar move last month.